All Saints Episcopal School (Tyler, Texas)

 All Saints Episcopal School is a small private Christian school in Tyler, Texas.
 It is a college preparatory school from Pre-kindergarten through 12th grade.

 All Saints Episcopal School was founded in 1976.
-Its first year had 118 students and 11 faculty.
+In the first year, the school had 118 students and 11 faculty.
 In 1982, Mr. W. W. Wagley donated 20 acres for a new school site which is the school's current campus.
 In 1983, the new building was completed for the 1983 - 1984 school year, and 326 students were enrolled in preschool through 8th grade.